Tongue Ties in Adults: The Hidden Cause of TMJ Pain, Neck Tension, and Mouth Breathing

 If you're an adult struggling with chronic neck tension, TMJ pain, gastrointestinal discomfort, or teeth grinding, you may have explored various causes and seen multiple specialists without clear answers or lasting relief.
 What if the root cause is something as overlooked as a tongue tie?

-A tongue tie, or ankyloglossia, occurs when the lingual frenum, "formed by dynamic elevation of a midline fold in the floor of mouth fascia (1)" is under tension, restricting the tongue's range of motion.
+A tongue tie, or ankyloglossia, occurs when the lingual frenum, "formed by dynamic elevation of a midline fold in the floor of mouth fascia" is under tension, restricting the tongue's range of motion.
 While tongue ties are often associated with infants and breastfeeding issues, untreated cases can persist into adulthood, quietly contributing to a range of symptoms, including neck tension, TMJ pain, mouth breathing and more.

 How Tongue Ties in Adults Contribute to TMJ and Neck Pain

-Impact on Posture
+1. Impact on Posture

 A restricted tongue can alter oral posture, leading to a cascade of muscular compensations.
 The tongue plays a crucial role in stabilizing the head and neck.
 When its function is compromised it results in chronic tension of the muscles in the jaw and neck.
-These muscles are forced to compensate resulting "in the anterior displacement of the head and back shoulder blade (2)", also known as forward head posture.
+These muscles are forced to compensate resulting "in the anterior displacement of the head and back shoulder blade," also known as forward head posture.

-Mouth Breathing
+2. Mouth Breathing

 Tongue ties frequently lead to mouth breathing.
 This shifts the natural alignment of the head and neck forward, straining the temporomandibular joint (TMJ) and cervical spine.
 Over time, this can cause chronic discomfort in the head and neck and obstructive sleep apnea.
-"The negative impact of sleeping disorders on growth and development has been substantiated in many studies in addition to its association with high blood pressure and cardiac failures (3)."
+"The negative impact of sleeping disorders on growth and development has been substantiated in many studies in addition to its association with high blood pressure and cardiac failures."

-Clenching and Grinding (Bruxism) and TMJ pain
+3. Clenching and Grinding (Bruxism) and TMJ pain

-protrude, thus opening the airway to allow air into the body (4)."
+"During sleep, the tethered tongue, resting low in the mouth, can fall backward and obstruct the airway, causing difficulty in breathing.
+The brain responds by sending signals to the jaw to slide forward or protrude, thus opening the airway to allow air into the body."
 This sliding compensatory motion when the bottom teeth slide against the upper teeth is known as bruxism, or grinding.
 This can lead to cracks in teeth, bone pain, and TMJ pain.

 Symptoms of Untreated Tongue Ties in Adults